sergiokapone/SnapshotExchange/README.md

 ### Admin Dashboard

-We also tried to create routes on FastAPI that implement not only API routes, but also SSR (Server Side Rendering) technology to make your web pages more easily available to users.

-Links to view images uploaded by service users can be found here:
-- To start using pur aplication type [http://localhost:8000/views/dashboard](http://localhost:8000/views/dashboard)
+МWe also tried to implement an Admin Dashboard for our application to conveniently manage and control its content, settings and users.

+- The Admin Dashboard is available at [http://localhost:8000/views/dashboard](http://localhost:8000/views/dashboard)

 ### Chat